Dateline: Bucharest, Romania

 What About a Financial Disaster?

 Not many of us have been through a financial disaster.
 Not a real one, anyway.
-I’m not including losing a job or running out of cash before the end of the month.
+We’re not including losing a job or running out of cash before the end of the month.
 Most of us have been there at some point in our lives.

 The trouble is that the countries with the largest economies are palpably close to serious financial trouble.
 The dollar, yen, euro, and pound are all underwritten by countries that are bankrupt by normal accounting standards.